|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Unable to continue the patrol, Barnett and his wingman returned to Nissan Island (Green Island).
-Unable to lower his landing gear, Barnett was instead ordered to bail out over the lagoon.
-At 7:35pm, Barnett bailed out from an altitude of 4,700' and landed in the sea unhurt.
+Unable to lower his landing gear, Barnett was ordered to bail out over Green Island Lagoon at 7:35pm from an altitude of 4,700' and landed in the sea unhurt.

-Barnett was rescued by surface vessels in the area and cooperating PBY Catalina "Blackcat" at 21:10 and returned to duty.
+Afterwards, Barnett was rescued a 11:10pm by surface vessels in the area guided by a PBY Catalina and returned to duty.

 Navy Serial Number Search Results - FG-1A Corsair 14015